top of page

 Whether that requires the use of battery-operated tools, recycling waste materials, or installing only plants that are locally sourced, grown, and adapted to our specific region: The sustainability of a healthy future lies in our hands, and it is with this great responsibility that we offer our conservation landscaping services to you.

-If you are looking for a thoughtful approach to landcare, Mayapple Native Landscaping takes Mother Nature's approach to all the work we perform; whether that be designing and installing rainwater BMP's, curating centerpiece pollinator gardens, or performing large-scale invasive removals and reforestation installations.
+If you are looking for a thoughtful approach to redesigning your property, Mayapple Native Landscaping takes Mother Nature's approach to all the work we perform; whether that be designing and installing rainwater BMP's, curating centerpiece pollinator gardens and stone built features, or performing large-scale invasive removals and reforestation installations.

 Employee Ethics